PavelZa/DemoRepository/README.md

 # DemoRepository

-Hi here is the homework on html/css/js
+Hi, here is the homework on html/css/js